BrunoWilkinson/SimpleShooter/README.md

 # SimpleShooter

-Simple FPS with a Kill em all mode.
+Simple third-person shooter game with a Kill em all mode.

 Controls: